exactlylabs/radar/pods_agent/docs/ActiveDirectoryInstructions.md

 12. Wait for it to synchronize, or have the target computers reboot

 13. Go to https://pods.radartoolkit.com, and check your available pods.
 You should be able to see them there.

+> At least in my tests, whenever I linked the GPO to a computer group, I had to restart the PC twice for it to install.
+Maybe the first one syncs and schedule an install in the next reboot.